Network Builder Features and Options#

 )

-At the beggining of each simulation BioNet will see the target_section and distance_range parameters and use them to find every morphology segment that matches, choose one at random, and create a synapse.
+At the beginning of each simulation, BioNet will see the target_section and distance_range parameters and use them to find every morphology segment that matches, then choose one at random and create a synapse.

-The more reproducable alternative is to set the parameters afferent_section_id and afferent_section_pos, which
+The more reproducible alternative is to set the parameters afferent_section_id and afferent_section_pos, which

 are reserve SONATA keywords recognized by other tools, for every synapse.
 To help with this you can use the